abinesh1006/Sabareh/README.md

 #My name is Sabare Victor Oketch
+#I am a:
+Data Scientist,
+Data Analyst,
-#I am a Data Scientist, Data Analyst, A Web developer and A Software Engineer
+A Web developer and
+A Software Engineer